sandwich-coder/CubeDimAE/README.md

 pyyaml=6.0.2
 scikit-learn=1.5.2
 ```
-<br>Later versions and different platforms will likely have no issue.
+Later versions and different platforms will likely have no issue.

 ### Run